📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution The LEO Programme team at DfE are responsible for developing and enhancing the LEO data and supporting resources to serve the needs of researchers both inside and outside government.
 They are the gatekeepers to the LEO data and provide the conduit through which we can access data to derive new variables and create shareable code, improve documentation, and liaise with contacts elsewhere within DfE (e.g. to determine the best approach to creating and sharing synthetic data) and in other government departments (e.g. ONS, to explore how we can share code with researchers inside the SRS).

-Impact So far the partnership has resulted in co-delivery of events detailed elsewhere, e.g. the ADRUK public engagement discussion around LEO in September 2022; the grant launch event in October 2022; the ADRUK pre-conference workshop in November 2023; the LEO training course in March 2024.
+Impact So far the partnership has resulted in co-delivery of various training and capacity building events detailed elsewhere, including the ADRUK public engagement discussion around LEO in September 2022; the grant launch event in October 2022; the ADRUK pre-conference workshop in November 2023; the LEO training courses in March 2024 and January 2025; the updated LEO gov.uk webpages and user guide.
+Ongoing work includes the creation and sharing of derived variables, the creation and sharing of a low fidelity synthetic version of the LEO data, and the development of a new linked data resource which will bring together family income in childhood and adult earnings with a view to being able to estimate intergenerational income mobility.
+The team are also a partner on the further funding we have secured to extend our training and capacity building activities (detailed elsewhere).
 This collaboration is with a non-academic partner whose expertise centres around project management and delivery, so is multi-disciplinary.

 Start Year 2022